 everything else just, doesn’t really matter.

-refrain from placing your personal, ‘closed-minded’ expectations upon people. take in and accept who someone actually is; don’t shame them because they aren’t who you want them to be, or who you think they should be. that’s an insecure, selfish approach to life. your life is unique to you and in return it has given you your own personal perspective; a concept that applies to each individual person. expecting people to cater to your own personal biases and beliefs, and expecting people to march to the beat of ‘your’ drum as opposed to the beat of their own drum, is foolish.
+try to refrain from placing your personal, ‘closed-minded’ expectations upon people. take in and accept who someone actually is; don’t shame them because they aren’t who you want them to be, or who you think they should be. that’s an insecure, selfish approach to life. your life is unique to you and in return it has given you your own personal perspective; a concept that applies to each individual person. expecting people to cater to your own personal biases and beliefs, and to march to the beat of ‘your’ drum as opposed to the beat of their own drum, is foolish.

 let people live their lives, in peace.